Visiting the hospital for a procedure

 2. Medicines and prescription

-It’s important for you to bring your current prescription, and all the medicines you are taking, into hospital with you - preferably in their original containers.
+Please bring your current prescription, and all the medicines you are taking, with you - preferably in their original containers.
 These should include any over-the-counter, non-prescription medicines you may have bought.
 This way, we can check that you are taking the right medicines and doses at the right times.

 Our pharmacy department will make sure that you have at least 14 days' supply of each medicine.
-They will also try to make sure you have a 'patient pack' of medication that includes a patient information leaflet (PiL) for you to read.
-If you don't get a PiL in your pack, please just ask your ward pharmacists.
+They will also try to make sure you have a 'patient pack' of medication that includes a patient information leaflet for you to read.
+If you don't get a patient information leaflet in your pack, please ask your ward pharmacists.

 Contact your GP within the first two weeks of being back at home to arrange for more medicines if you need them.